Hobonichi Techo Planner Review

 In this post I am reviewing the Hobonichi Techo Planner Book – which is the English version.

-It is often referred to as the Hobonichi Techo Original – but in actuality the true “Original” Hobonichi Techo is the Japanese version which is also A6 and has a very similar page layout although it is not identical.
+It is often referred to as the Hobonichi Techo Original – but in actuality the true “Original” Hobonichi Techo is the Japanese version whcih has a very similar page layout although it is not identical.

 What Size Is the Hobonichi Techo Original?